Thephoenixcoder/React_Demo_Apps/README.md

-# didactic-succotash
+#React Apps
-This  repository  have some of  my demo  apps
+This  repository  have some of  my demo  apps i created for people .